Cancer of the Testicles (Testicular Cancer): What to Know

 Contact a health care provider if:

-• You have a dull ache or feeling of heaviness in your lower abdomen or groin.
+• You have a dull ache or heavy feeling in your lower belly or groin.

-• You have a sudden buildup of fluid in your scrotum.
+• You get a sudden buildup of fluid in your scrotum.

-• You have new symptoms such as headache, abdominal pain, or lower back pain.
+• You have new symptoms like a headache, cough, belly pain, or lower back pain.

 Get help right away if:

-• You have a cough, shortness of breath, or chest pain.
+• You have trouble breathing or chest pain.

 • You feel confused.